 If you make your own peanut butter with sprouting or fermenting, still consider limiting the quantity:

 - Peanut butter is high in omega-6s.
 These are polyunsaturated fatty acids that we should greatly limit in our diets, otherwise inflammation erupts.
-If you eat a lot of chicken or nuts, your diet’s omega-6 ratio is already eschew.
+If you eat a lot of chicken or nuts, your diet’s omega-6 ratio is already askew.
 If you eat a lot of pasture-raised beef, good quality seafood and very little chicken, you may have a little more room for nuts or peanuts in your diet.

 Is there a peanut butter without aflatoxin?